Venice is filled with history, romance and hidden gems along its winding canals. Here are the best things to do in

 Take a gondola from St. Mark’s or the Rialto Bridge to experience the rush of the Grand Canal.
 For a quiet romantic ride, take a ride away from the water taxi stops.
 You’ll see a more local part of the city off the beaten path.

 Gondolas don’t provide any shade or umbrellas, so pack a hat and some sunscreen in the summer.

 But don’t expect an opera performance.
 Some gondoliers sing but for an extra tip, but most do not.
 They will often provide stories and anecdotes about the districts you pass through.

 The Jewish Ghetto is in the heart of Cannaregio, a vibrant Venetian sestiere full of narrow canals, local shops, cozy restaurants, schools and homes.
 It’s a quieter, less touristy side of Venice that still boasts a lively Jewish community.

 The Ghetto is divided into the Ghetto Nuovo (New Ghetto) and Ghetto Vecchio (Old Ghetto).
-It was once connected to the rest of the city by two bridges, and essentially formed a gated island.
+It was once connected to the rest of the city by two bridges and formed a gated island.